hunterdyar/Pinch/README.md

 This is an experimental stack-based programming language for procedurally creating vector graphics.

 ## About
-It transpiles code into SVG.
+It transpiles code into vector images.

 It's a programming language designed to feel a bit like a markup language, oriented around pipelines operations and a stack.